 On an advanced neon course in Brooklyn, Lite Brite Neon founder and tutor Matt Dilling recommends Wheater to a neon company in Leeds, which he visits and later works there as a trainee for two years.
 During this period he negotiates a one day neon workshop to be held there.

-Amidst the Covid-19 pandemic and several national lockdowns the work of New York based artist Fred Tschida is finally produced in Wakefield for the long awaited exhibition CIRCLESPHERE.
-With financial support from The Art House, it was delivered across two venues between 29th September and 28th October.
+Amidst the Covid-19 pandemic and several national lockdowns the work of New York based artist Fred Tschida is finally produced in Wakefield.
+With financial support from The Art House, CIRCLESPHERE was delivered across two city venues between 29th September and 28th October.
 An ambitious undertaking that lured thousands of people to see Tschida’s mesmerising rotating works, as well as a new work from ex-student and Neon Workshops founder Richard Wheater, paid in homage to his teacher and inspiration for working with neon: The Walls We Make Whilst Dreaming of Escape.
 CIRCLESPHERE focused on the 'moving' neon chapter of Tschida’s work, and told the story of an un-sung trailblazing artist that had spent his life working with and teaching neon.

 Another monster year as we continue to work (and play) with the biggest and best artists and organisations in delivering ambitious projects.
 We spent time at Adidas HQ in Germany, inspiring their gifted designers in Makers Lab.
 A Mobile Neon Workshop Swiss road trip culminated in several neon classes at the beautiful Atelier im Sandkasten in St Gallen, overlooking the Alps.
 We welcomed one of the neon world's heavyweights - Michael Flechtner from Los Angeles, for his first UK exhibition and workshop here.
 We open up '7A' to the public; our sister warehouse in Wakefield with the help of Portuguese electronic band Sensible Soccers and South Korean trio Tirikilatops.